earthdaily/earthone-python/README.md

 [![Build Status](https://github.com/descarteslabs/earthone-python/actions/workflows/public-ci.yml/badge.svg)](https://github.com/descarteslabs/earthone-python/actions/workflows/public-ci.yml)

-Descartes Labs Platform
+EarthOne Platform
 =======================

-The Descartes Labs Platform is designed to answer some of the world’s most complex and pressing geospatial analytics questions.
+The EarthOne Platform is designed to answer some of the world’s most complex and pressing geospatial analytics questions.
 Our customers use the platform to build algorithms and models that transform their businesses quickly, efficiently, and cost-effectively.

 By giving data scientists and their line-of-business colleagues the best geospatial data and modeling tools in one package, we help turn AI into a core competency.

 Data science teams can use our scaling infrastructure to design models faster than ever, using our massive data archive or their own.

-Please visit [https://descarteslabs.com](https://descarteslabs.com) for more information about the Descartes Labs Platform and to request access.
+Please visit [https://descarteslabs.com](https://descarteslabs.com) for more information about the EarthOne Platform and to request access.

-The `descarteslabs` python package, available at [https://pypi.org/project/earthone/](https://pypi.org/project/earthone/), provides client-side access to the Descartes Labs Platform for our customers.
-You must be a registered customer with access to our Descartes Labs Platform before you can make use of this package with our platform.
+The `descarteslabs` python package, available at [https://pypi.org/project/earthone/](https://pypi.org/project/earthone/), provides client-side access to the EarthOne Platform for our customers.
+You must be a registered customer with access to our EarthOne Platform before you can make use of this package with our platform.

 The documentation for the latest release can be found at [https://docs.descarteslabs.com](https://docs.descarteslabs.com).
 For any issues please request Customer Support at [https://support.descarteslabs.com](https://support.descarteslabs.com).